Every LAST-SUNDAY-OF-THE-MONTH! 3/27, 4/24, 5/29, 6/26, 7/31, 8/28, 9/25, 10/30, 11/27, *12/18, etc.!

 Help us get the word out for people who need assistance!

-- Please share this graphic with those who need assistance in filling out forms, or just have questions for our lawyers to continue moving forward.
-They don’t need to be Ventura County residents.
-We also have voter registration and Selective Service forms, information on citizenship education, and handouts to prepare for the tests.
+- Please share these graphics with those who need assistance in filling out forms, or just have questions for our lawyers to continue moving forward.

 You can also print out our FAQ pamphlet here.
 (Print each side of one 8×11 sheet of paper and fold in the middle.)
 These are front and back pages.